ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Headstompers no longer deals self damage while Artifact of Chaos is enabled.
 - Added an option (enabled by default) to pause Life Savings while the run timer is paused, e.g. in the bazaar.
 - Greatly improved stability and performance while setting buff count (Golden Gun, Photon Jetpack, Snake Eyes).

-**2.3.0**

-- ADDED ITEMS: Skeleton Key, Lost Doll, Telescopic Sight, Barbed Wire!
-- Golden Gun now applies a percentile buff displaying damage boost given as a fraction of maximum.
-- Fixed Beating Embryo having a duplicate config named SubEnableSaw instead of one named SubEnableBrooch.
-- Made some event hooks more stable in case of failure (original event is called first where possible).
-- Updated R2API dependency to v2.4.21.
-ClassicItems now uses the BuffAPI and LanguageAPI submodules.